Professor Beth Johnson

 Profile

-I am Chair of MeCCSA Women's Network (2019–Present), Vice-Chair of Royal Television Society (Yorkshire, 2022–), a member of the AHRC Peer Review College, and Principal Co-Editor for the Journal of British Cinema and Television.
-I led Equality, Diversity and Inclusion work for the Screen Industries Growth Network across 2020–2021.
-I am currently working as an academic consultant for the Sir Lenny Henry Centre for Media Diversity (2022), and am an expert contributor on diversity and television for the DCMS.
+I am Vice-Chair of Royal Television Society (Yorkshire, 2022–), an expert advisor for the DCMS College of Experts in the areas of cultural and creative industries, a member of the AHRC Peer Review College, and Principal Co-Editor for the Journal of British Cinema and Television.
+I work as an academic consultant for the Sir Lenny Henry Centre for Media Diversity (2022-).
+I previously led EDI work for the Screen Industries Growth Network across 2020-2021.

 Responsibilities